aubique/dotfiles-wsl/README.md

 ### Setting Up a New Machine

 There are like two ways of fetching your dotfiles on your new machine.
 The first one is simply clone to your user folder.

+> Your alias in `$HOME/.bashrc` should be already set up.
+> The commands you can find in section above.

 However, in your *$HOME* directory git might find existing config files.
 So you can clone it to a temporary folder: